VaishnaviJha786/Pareekshan/README.md

 A three layered neural network was constructed and trained over 80% data.

-After testing it on remaing data, accuracy of 92.58% was received.
+After testing it on remaining data, accuracy of 92.58% was received.

 ## Libraries used